gersteinlab/ChromosomePaintingTool/README.md

 ## Instructions for Use

-Download the "chromosomePaintingBundle" directory on this repository, which has the app (app.R) and all necessary files for use of the tool.
-Opening app.R within this directory locally in RStudio will ensure that all file paths used in the code will work correctly.
+Download the "chromoPaintingBundle" directory on this repository, which has the app (app.R) and all necessary files for use of the tool.
+Opening app.R within this directory locally <b>in RStudio>/b> will ensure that all file paths used in the code will work correctly.
+A commented version of the app code is available within the "appCommented.R" file.

 ## Important Notes